 4. This court has original jurisdiction over this civil action under the Class Action Fairness Act of 2005.
 The amount in controversy exceeds the sum or value of Five Million Dollars (\$5,000,000), exclusive of interest and costs, and there is minimal diversity because named Plaintiff and certain members of the class are citizens of a different state than Defendant, as required by 28 U.S.C. § 1332(d)(2).
+Defendant's principal place of business is located in the State of Alabama.

-5. Venue is proper in this judicial district because Defendant conducts substantial business in this district and the events giving rise to Plaintiff's claim occurred in this district, since the unlawful conduct complained of herein occurred in this district.
+5. Venue is proper in this judicial district because Defendant conducts substantial business in this district and the events giving rise to Plaintiff's claims occurred in this district, since the unlawful conduct complained of herein occurred in this district.